 There are several different types of enclosures to consider based on the type of the vehicle and size of the sub.
 In terms of subwoofer size, the most common are eight, ten, and twelve-inch models.
 Some companies offer amplified subs with an enclosure.
 This type of woofer is often installed behind the seat in a truck or in the trunk of a car.

 In terms of quality, be very selective regarding the sub you choose.
-We recommend the CT Sounds Meso 10 Inch Car Subwoofer 1500w RMS Dual 2 Ohm.
+We recommend the CT Sounds Meso 10 Inch Car Subwoofer 1500w RMS Dual 2 Ohm or any of the subs in our car subwoofers reviews guide.

 A car’s head unit typically has a built-in amp that runs about fifty watts per channel.
 Many car audio enthusiasts feel that an external amp is the best choice considering they allow you to separately adjust the high-frequency levels, mid-range, bass, and they also offer more power.
 A well-balanced system will always sound better.